Penne with Bacon, Black Pepper, and Tomato (Easiest Pasta)

 This penne with bacon is SO EASY.
 It comes together in under 30 minutes with ingredients you probably already have on hand in your fridge or pantry.
 I’m using lardons but if you don’t have those on hand, you can easily chop up some strips of bacon.
 Served with a small side salad, it’s the ultimate weeknight dinner solution.

 This recipe will satisfy the pickiest of eaters.
-Seriously, when was the last time you heard someone say this dish is great, you know, but it could really do without the bacon.
+Seriously, when was the last time you heard someone say this dish is great, you know, but it could do without the bacon.
 Even the hardest to please will be clamoring for more.

-But that’s not all.
-The tomato passata packs the perfect balance of tart yet sweet.
+What’s more, the tomato passata packs the perfect balance of tart yet sweet.
 Likewise, you can use canned tomatoes for a more rustic character.
 Whatever you do, don’t forget to add some pasta water to the sauce.

 The pasta water not only brings a burst of flavor, but the starches it contains are critical to emulsifying the sauce and giving it that restaurant-quality taste and texture like it’s been simmering away for hours (even though we both know it hasn’t).